 If that sounds familiar, it should.
-Here's Steven Leeb writing about the tech bubble in his book The Coming Economic Collapse: "Millions upon millions of investors ignored time-honored principles for investing in stocks, such as due diligence and fundamental analysis, and began to buy and sell out of emotion.
+Here's Steven Leeb writing about the tech bubble in his book, The Coming Economic Collapse: "Millions upon millions of investors ignored time-honored principles for investing in stocks, such as due diligence and fundamental analysis, and began to buy and sell out of emotion.
 Believing in the wonders of technology, they rushed to buy technology and Internet stocks like rats following a Wall Street pied piper."

 China: The next wonder of the world

 Although the excitement surrounding the Chinese market is subsiding, at current prices, China stocks are starting to look like very promising long-term investments.
 After all, this is a country that has posted nearly 9% annual growth in gross domestic product over the past five years.
-And despite the recent drop, an investor who threw $10,000 at the iShares FTSE/Xinhua China 25 Index (FXI) when it started trading in October 2004 would have more than $14,000 today.
-Given current conditions, that's not a bad return from a fund that's invested in giant state-owned companies such as China Life Insurance
+And despite the recent drop, an investor who threw $10,000 at the iShares FTSE/Xinhua China 25 Index

 History repeats itself

-That number has only gotten bigger.
+That number has only increased.